 Care to share any interesting dreams / nightmares?

 Richard Lewis was in a dream of mine the other night.
 I don’t know why.
 I was on an elevator with him and started naming the things I knew him from to him.
 He seemed irritated and then after I got off the elevator I remember distinctly thinking in my dream that it must be annoying running into people that then tell you what you have done, but a foggy and inaccurate version of it.

 Are there any new updates or upcoming projects you’d like to plug?

 I have a show opening in April at the University of Maribor Library in Maribor, Slovenia as part of its designation as the European Cultural Capital of 2012.
 In the studio I have been focusing on work for a solo show opening in October at the Museum of Contemporary Art of Georgia and then traveling next year to the Virginia Museum of Contemporary Art and a few other venues TBD.

 From One to Zero

 Posted in: Featured, Illustration & Art, Sculpture, The Interviews

-Tags: Absolute Authority, American Peoples, books, Brian Dettmer, interview, Macmillan, Saturation Will Result, sculptures, Smith's Scientific Series, Tower of Babble, We Kill One
+Tags: Absolute Authority, American Peoples, books, Brian Dettmer, Macmillan, Saturation Will Result, sculptures, Smith's Scientific Series, Tower of Babble, We Kill One